 So before you buy one, make sure you know what you want to do with it, how you want to travel and what you actually need.
 Test, if your chosen model fits your back and if you feel comfortable with it.

 Looking at the budget the best ones are surely not very cheap.
-But then again, you get
+But then again, you get great quality with these bags and can rely on them for years and years.

 What do you think?
 Which digital nomad backpack do you prefer?
 Do you have any other recommendations for us?
 Let me know in the comment section below!